nelreina/nelreina-uitility-lib/README.md

-# THIS PACKAGE IS NOT DEPRECATED!
+# THIS PACKAGE IS DEPRECATED!
 USE npm package nelreina-node-utils

 ### nelreina-utility-lib